-The African Bush Pig represents a rather large and powerful member of the wild pig family.
-In fact, they make one very intimidating looking animal.
+- The African Bush Pig represents a rather large and powerful member of the wild pig family.
+Further, it also makes one very intimidating looking animal.

-Though humans hunt the pig rather extensively in many areas, it often proves quite cunning (good for it) and has shown itself to be highly adaptable to hunting methods.
+- Though humans hunt the pig rather extensively in many areas, it often proves quite cunning and has shown itself to be highly adaptable to hunting methods.

-The animal attains a height of as much as 39 in (100 in) at the shoulder.
+The African Bush Pig also attains a height of as much as 39 in (100 in) at the shoulder.
 Large individuals may weigh up to 331 lb (150 kg).

-The coloring of the mammal is predominantly reddish or brownish-black.
-Its body is covered in long, bristle-like hairs which gives it a unique appearance.
+The coloring of the mammal presents predominantly reddish or brownish-black.
+Its body also develops covered in long, bristle-like hairs which gives it a unique appearance.
 The hairs are most commonly off-white around the neck and face area.

 African Bush Pig Distribution, Habitat, and Ecology

-The African Bush Pig is endemic to Southern and Eastern Africa.
-They have been introduced into other regions, as well, thanks to the activities of man.
+The African Bush Pig evolved as endemic to Southern and Eastern Africa.
+But, it has been introduced into other regions, as well, thanks to the activities of man.

-Within their native range, they most commonly inhabit woodlands, forests, regions of dense brush, and reed bed.
+Within its native range, individuals most commonly inhabit woodlands, forests, regions of dense brush, and reed bed.

-The African Bush Pig is a highly social creature, traveling in groups (known as sounders) of as many as 12 individuals.
+The powerful animal is also a rather highly social creature, traveling in groups (known as sounders) of as many as 12 individuals.

 The African Bush Pig is also primarily nocturnal in its activities.
-They can be extremely aggressive by nature, especially when they have young.
+It can also be extremely aggressive by nature, especially when females have young.
 Beware – those tusks are there for a reason.